fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/06.Lab 6 - Web API Design And Architecture/Lesson.md

 Clean Architecture is a way of organizing your application so that the core business logic is completely independent from external concerns like databases, UI frameworks, or third-party services.
 The idea is to keep the most important code—the Domain—safe, stable, and reusable.
 Clean architecture is primarily architecture of backend part of application.
 Key idea: dependencies always point inward toward the Domain.
 This protects your business logic and makes your application easier to test, maintain, and evolve.

-Domain (Center)
+Domain

 This is the heart of the system.
-It contains your entities, rules, and business logic.
+It contains your entities (models), rules, and business logic.
 The domain does not depend on anything else.

 Application Layer